arghanath007/Data-Structure-and-Algorithms/Gates/Aptitude/aptitude.md

 ![10](https://user-images.githubusercontent.com/54589605/202851225-671e743a-4f8d-41c0-bb3f-297ccda733b0.png)

 > In order to find the count of numbers like 15,10 etc. We need to find the count of **factors** of the number.
-For example we did when we found out the count of **0's** in a factorial of a number.
-We have to follow that process.
-Like below.
+For example, what we did, when we found out the count of **0's** in a factorial of a number(100!).
+We have to follow the below process.

 ![9](https://user-images.githubusercontent.com/54589605/202851215-0290ae41-a68f-4d84-9fa8-984a835ed78a.png)
 ![12](https://user-images.githubusercontent.com/54589605/202851321-1ccd4cd8-dcfe-4e53-b2f6-af1584051033.png)